PERRINE V. DU PONT DE NEMOURS AND COMPANY SETTLEMENT

 B. PROPERTY CLEAN-UP PROGRAM

-There are 1,156 Property Clean-Up Registration claims, with no additional claims being allowed due to the Court Bar Date Order signed in June 2013, except for one late claim allowed by the Court in May 2014, for good cause.
+There are 1,156 Property Clean-Up Registration claims, with no additional claims being allowed due to the Court Bar Date Order signed in June 2013, except for a few late claims allowed by the Court, for good cause.